ligato/docs/docs/developer-guide/build-vpp-agent-no-image.md

 **Build VPP**

-You should build VPP first in order to provide required libraries for the host OS.
+You should first build VPP in order to provide the required libraries for the host OS.

 1. Clone the VPP code as described above, and then checkout the defined commit.
-Use the `vpp.env` as a source.
-It can be found in the ligato/vpp-agent folder.
-Building different VPP commit/versions can cause the VPP agent to fail at startup due to incompatibilities.
+Use the `vpp.env` contained in the ligato/vpp-agent folder as a source.
+Building different VPP commit/versions may cause the VPP agent to fail at startup due to incompatibilities.
 </br>
 </br>